AttentionX/testGPT/instructions/README.md

 <img src='img/Multi-Head Attention.png' width=250>

-Week1에서 구현했던 `HeadVer4`(self-attention head)를 바탕으로 multi-head attention을 구현합니다.
+Based on the `HeadVer4` (self-attention head) implemented in Week1, we will implement multi-head attention.
-self-attention head에서 Q, K, V가 각각 FC layer를 통과하고나면 (batch_size, block_size, embed_size) → (batch_size, block_size, head_size)로 shape이 변경이 됩니다.
+After passing through the FC layers, Q, K, and V in the self-attention head change shape from (batch_size, block_size, embed_size) → (batch_size, block_size, head_size)
-그리고 embed_size = head_size * n_heads의 관계가 성립합니다.
+And the relationship embed_size = head_size * n_heads holds.

-> TODO 1: `MultiHeaVer1.forward`를 구현해주세요.
+> TODO 1: Implement `MultiHeadVer1.forward`.
-> input x를 n_heads 개의 self-attention head를 통과한 후 head_output을 concatnate합니다. 그리고 projection layer(FC)를 통과시켜 multi-head attention을 구현해주세요.
+> Pass the input x through n_heads self-attention heads and then concatenate the head outputs.
+Finally, pass the concatenated output through a projection layer (FC) to implement multi-head attention.

-테스트를 돌려보고 다음의 질문에 답해주세요.
+Please run the tests and answer the following questions:
-1. `MultiHeadVer1`와 `HeadVer4`의 연산량에 차이가 있나요? 없다면 왜?
+1. Is there a difference in computational cost between `MultiHeadVer1` and `HeadVer4`?
+If not, why?
-2. `MultiHeadVer1`와 `HeadVer4` 중 어떤 것이 더 좋은 성능을 보이나요? 그 이유는 무엇인가요?
+2. Which one performs better, `MultiHeadVer1` or `HeadVer4`?
+Why?

 ### test_multi_head_ver_2_is_faster_than_ver_1 & test_multi_head_ver_1_and_multi_head_ver_2_are_logically_equal

-테스트를 돌려보고 다음의 질문에 답해주세요.
+Please run the tests and answer the following questions:
-1. `MultiHeadVer2`와 `MultiHeadVer1`는 알고리즘에 차이는 없지만 `MultiHeadVer2`가 연산 속도가 더 빠릅니다. 그 이유는 무엇인가요?
+1. `MultiHeadVer2` and `MultiHeadVer1` have no difference in algorithm, but `MultiHeadVer2` is faster in computation.
+Why is that?
 ---

 ## 8. Feed forward network & Residual connections (`MultiHeadVer2`)